Exploiting Latent Linearity in LLMs Improves Explainable Molecular Representation Learning: Experiments

-\textbf{Predictive Performance.} \Cref{tab:accuracy} presents a comparison of predictive performance across different methods. {\em MoleX} consistently outperforms all baselines, indicating its robustness and generalizability.
-Specifically, as a combination of LLMs and explainable models, {\em MoleX} achieves better performance compared to either of them (i.e., $16.9\%$ and $23.1\%$ higher average classification accuracy than LLM and explainable model baselines, respectively) and demonstrates the effectiveness of augmenting explainable models with LLM knowledge.
-Moreover, by integrating residual calibration, {\em MoleX} raises the average classification accuracy by $7.0\%$ across seven datasets.
-Notably, the classification accuracy of our base model, logistic regression, improves by $27.8\%$ after LLM knowledge augmentation and then by an additional $5.5\%$ after residual calibration on the Mutag dataset.
-Therefore, by maximizing task-relevant semantic information in the LLM knowledge and employing a residual calibration strategy, we enable a simple linear model to achieve predictive performance even superior to that of GNNs and LLMs in molecular property predictions.
+\textbf{Predictive Performance.} \Cref{tab:accuracy} presents a comparison of predictive performance across different methods. {\em MoleX} outperforms all baselines, demonstrating strong robustness and generalizability.
+By leveraging linear predictor to learn decomposed LLM representations, it achieves $16.9\%$ and $23.1\%$ higher average accuracy compared to LLM and explainable method baselines, respectively.
+These results highlight the effectiveness of learning with explainable, chemically consistent concepts.
+Incorporating residual calibration further boosts the average classification accuracy by $11.2\%$ across all datasets.
+On Mutag, the classification accuracy of the linear predictor improves by $27.8\%$ after integrating LLM-derived representations, followed by an additional $5.5\%$ gain with residual calibration.
+These results demonstrate that maximizing task-relevant semantics and applying residual calibration enables even simple linear predictor to outperform both GNNs and LLMs.
+More predictive performance results on six MoleculeNet datasets~\cite{wu2018moleculenet} are provided in the Supplementary Material J.

-\textbf{Explainability Performance.} \Cref{tab:explanation_accuracy} reports the explanation accuracy across different methods.
-By encoding functional group-level molecular representation, {\em MoleX} offers significantly better explainability than baselines on six datasets.
-Additionally, the residual calibration improves average explanation accuracy by $8.8\%$, reflecting a remarkable enhancement of explainability.
-Similarly, on the Mutag dataset, the explanation accuracy of logistic regression is boosted by a total of $33.4\%$ via LLM knowledge augmentation and residual calibration.
-Interestingly, while most methods excel on simpler datasets like Mutag but falter on complex ones like Liver, our method maintains high explanation accuracy across both, showing adaptability and high explanation quality.